pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

 `OK` to close window

 Dialog:
 `Subscription has been created successfully.
-Do you want to mat tables for the subscription?`
+Do you want to map tables for the subscription?`

 Answer: `YES`